 Played for Stafford YMCA where he was seen playing by a scout for York City and they subsequently signed him as a professional in 1923, when he turned out for the club in the Midland League.

 Signed up by Blackburn Rovers in February 1924 for a transfer fee of £250.
-Joe scored six goals from the right wing position in 73 league matches for Rovers and built a reputation as a speedy wide man, which attracted the attention of Arsenal in February 1926, when they signed him.
-Stayed at Highbury for 12 years scoring 107 goals in 333 League matches.
+Joe scored six goals from the right wing position in 73 league matches for Rovers and built a reputation as a speedy wide man, which attracted the attention of Arsenal in February 1926, when Herbert Chapman made him his first signing for the club.
+Stayed at Highbury for 12 years scoring 107 goals in 333 League matches as a right winger.

 April 1927 saw him gain his first England cap against Scotland and also won five appearances representing the Football League.

-Played cricket for Middlesex for 10 years and scored over 8,000 runs for his county.
+Played cricket for Middlesex for 10 years up until World War II and scored over 8,000 runs for his county.

 Moved onto Huddersfield Town in January 1938 to end his career, with his last game, disappointingly, being the 0-1 FA Cup final loss to Preston North End at Wembley in May 1938 after extra time.